smnookin/smnookin.github.io/_posts/2015-11-21-sathya-silva.md

 ---

 ##
 A characteristic scene greeting those entering Silva’s apartment in MIT’s dorm Maseeh Hall is an almost perpetually open door, propped in place by a tiny rubber doorstop shaped like a paper airplane.
 Silva, a fifth-year PhD student in MIT’s Department of Aeronautics and Astronautics, devotes as much energy to her role as a source of support and comfort for those around her as she does to her role as an aviation aficionado and field expert.

 Among the experiences that both have shaped Sathya Silva and now comprise her contribution to the world are a dream-turned-reality of pioneering work in the aviation industry, her role as a mentor to students, and a personal loss that has enabled her to spread positivity.

 Silva, a 29-year-old Sri Lankan-American woman with straight, dark brown hair, and mocha skin, has a beaming smile plastered on her face that contrasts the serious nature of her work.
 She has developed her interest in all things flying throughout her life and is now wrapping up projects that have been adopted by the Federal Aviation Administration and directly feed into improving the safety of future airplane system designs, work that impacts everyone who will travel via flight in the future.

 Over the past five years, Silva has been studying the “divergence between crew mental model and actual system state.”
-In other words, she has come up with a theory explaining why pilots’ perceptions of reality differ from what is actually going on.
+In other words, she has formalized with a theory explaining why pilots’ perceptions of reality differ from what is actually going on.
 Her work involves looking at dozens of accidents to identify trends that can help explain what goes into human decision-making.

 Often times this discrepancy she studies is attributed to “pilot error.”
 “I don’t like to use that term, since it’s often not the pilot’s fault,” Silva said.
 According to Silva, a lot of the times people actually change what they see to fit their meld of what they expect.
 “Usually the faults occur when humans try to normalize something abnormal,” she said.

 Silva’s work, which she hopes will address many pitfalls that currently plague the aviation industry, is a sort of culmination of a lifetime fascination with the world above our heads.

 An early defining moment for Silva was in 3rd grade, where the class theme was space.
-Her teacher was really good at encouraging the students and flourishing their passion.
+Her teacher, Coach Hack, organized the students’ desks by space shuttle and even took the kids to Kennedy Space Center.
 Since then, Silva has wanted to be an astronaut.
 “I haven’t really let go of that dream, and so everything I’ve done has been getting me closer to that dream,” Silva said.
 Sathya was driven to act on her space passion, particularly when college came around, by joining the Flying Club.

 “I remember that feeling the first time we took off.
 I felt at home.
 I think I was grinning the whole time,” Silva said.
 That first flight was a huge turning point for Silva.
 Flying was something that she hadn’t expected to be a passion.
 “That one day shaped the rest of my life, and I can still say that,” Silva said.